 Due to the constant torquing of the arm and wrist in pickleball, wrist injuries are common.
 Often these are tendonitis issues, which is where the tendons become inflamed and swell.

 A wrist sprain happens when stretching or tearing of the ligament occurs.
 The wrist ligaments are strong bands of connective tissue that connect the end of the hand and wrist bones.
 Your wrist ligaments stabilize and support the joints.
 When injured in sports such as pickleball, the sport should be halted and avoided until you are healed.
-Stabilization, rest and anti-inflammatory medications often help patients recover within a few weeks.
+Stabilization, rest, and anti-inflammatory medications often help patients recover within a few weeks.

 With pickleball, the shoulder is under a great deal of stress.
 Often, shoulder pain is due to small tears that occur in the rotator cuff.
 These tears can progress and may require conservative or surgical treatment.
 Overuse or injury that might dislocate the humerus bone from the socket can be a more severe diagnosis.
 With overuse or trauma, fractures or hairline fractures can occur in the bones that make up the shoulder.
 These will typically need to be stabilized in order to heal correctly.
 Arthritis can also exacerbate shoulder injury and pain.

 Ankle injuries are very common in individuals who play pickleball due to the ballistic motions and torquing in the ankle that cause instability and tears.
-Achilles’s tendon tears and ruptures are an example of this type of injury.
+Achilles tendon tears and ruptures are an example of this type of injury.

 Achilles Tendon Rupture

 Although the Achilles tendon can withstand great stresses from running, twisting, and jumping, it is extremely vulnerable to injury.
-A rupture of the tendon is a tearing and separation of the tendon fibers, so that the tendon can no longer perform its normal function.
+A rupture of the tendon is a tearing and separation of the tendon fibers so that the tendon can no longer perform its normal function.
 It is a painful injury and often patients describe hearing a popping sound when it happens.

-The Achilles tendon is the largest tendon in the body and connected to both the calf muscle and the heel bone and is a fibrous tissue that somewhat resembles twine.
+The Achilles tendon is the largest tendon in the body and is connected to both the calf muscle and the heel bone and is a fibrous tissue that somewhat resembles twine.
 It is used when you walk, run, stand, jump, and is especially stressed when you move quickly from side to side.

-A rupture of the tendon is a tearing and separation of the tendon fibers, so that the tendon can no longer perform its normal function.
+A rupture of the tendon is a tearing and separation of the tendon fibers so that the tendon can no longer perform its normal function.

 We put constant strain on our knees daily.
 If you weigh 180 pounds, then 540 pounds of pressure are on your knee joints with every step.
-When you’re doing ballistic or jumping movements the weight and wear and tear on the knees is exacerbated and can lead to pain, injury and osteoarthritis.
+When you’re doing ballistic or jumping movements the weight and wear and tear on the knees are exacerbated and can lead to pain, injury, and osteoarthritis.
 If you have knee pain, take a break, and give your knees a rest.
 Wear knee braces or kinesiology tape if necessary, and if your knee pain doesn’t get better, you need to see an orthopedic surgeon to alleviate any progressive injuries or wear and tear.

 When the feet, ankles, and knees are injured, it’s not uncommon for hip and back pain to follow due to the body’s misalignment.
 Don’t ignore your pain.
-Seek help from experienced, board certified and fellowship trained orthopedic surgeons and sports medicine physicians.
+Seek help from experienced, board-certified, and fellowship-trained orthopedic surgeons and sports medicine physicians.